wenqizheng326/database_setup/README.md

     - username: your_mac_username
 - Go to Object Explorer tab on the left side
 - Click on server that you created (the one that was named)
-- Click on `schemas`, then `tables`, then `samples`
+- Click on `schemas`, then `tables`, then `samples` (i.e. your table names)
+    - make sure your tables are up to date, right-click tables and click refresh to make sure that they are
-- Right-click samples tab on the object explorer tab
+- Right-click samples (your table that you would like to view) tab on the object explorer tab
     - Click on View/Edit Data then click on All Rows
     - Click on the Data Output tab at the bottom of the page if not already opened